-Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+Sales of a substantial number of shares of our common stock in the public market could occur at any time.
+These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+For example, we issued 8,649,453 shares of our common stock to funds affiliated with Vivo Capital LLC and Samsara BioCapital, LP in a private placement in June 2020.
+In accordance with our obligations under a stock purchase agreement executed in connection with the private placement, we have filed a registration statement on Form S-3 with the SEC for purposes of registering for resale these shares, which has been declared effective by the SEC, pursuant to which shares can be freely sold and traded.

-For example, we issued 5,174,727 shares of our common stock to the former equityholders of Inception 4, Inc. as upfront consideration for the Inception 4 acquisition.
-These shares were subject to lock-up restrictions, which expired at the end of April 2019 with respect to 50% of such shares and at the end of October 2019 with respect to the remaining 50% of such shares, following which such shares could be freely sold and traded pursuant to a registration statement on Form S-3 (File No. 333-229978) that was declared effective by the SEC on April 25, 2019.
 If the holders of these shares sell, or the market perceives that these holders will sell, the shares currently held by them, the price of our common stock may decline.
+These sales also might make it difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
+We cannot predict the size of the future issuances of our common stock or the effect, if any, that this offering or any future issuances may have on the market price of our common stock.

 Moreover, we have filed, and expect to continue to file, registration statements on Form S-8 registering all shares of common stock that we may issue under our equity compensation plans.
-Once registered on Form S-8, shares underlying these awards can be freely sold in the public market upon issuance, subject to volume, notice and manner of sale limitations applicable to affiliates.
+Once registered on Form S-8, shares underlying these equity awards can be freely sold in the public market upon issuance, subject to volume, notice and manner of sale limitations applicable to affiliates.